ftrias/TeensyThreads/readme.md

 If a thread ends because the function returns, then the thread will be reused by a new function.

+If a stack has been allocated, it will be freed after a thread terminates, but only when a new thread is added.

-The follwing functions of `class Threads` can also be used.
+The follwing functions of `class Threads` control threads.
 Items in all caps are const memebers of `Threads` and are accessed as in `Threads::EMPTY`.

 ```C++